garv-shah/software-dev/SAT/U4O1 SAT/Project Plans/Product Backlog.md

 - Solutions only to be released after the quiz period
 - Members should be able to answer questions within the quiz interface
 - Should be able to differentiate between different math being equal or the same
+- Get Quill document to serialise to a JSON document
+- Load Quill JSON
+- Linked to Firebase

 ## Divided Section for Junior/Senior etc (75% Done: UI)

 - There will be a “group” system, where you can create different groups and assign users to them, which gives them certain access to different parts of the app.
 These may include “admin”, “junior” or “senior”
+- Linked to Firebase

 ## Leaderboards (50% Done: UI)

 - Clients should be able to click a button to automatically scroll to their leaderboard position
 - Badge System: members should be able to get badges that will be manually assigned
+- Linked to Firebase

 ## Optional Hints